LaRod Stephens-Howling

-LaRod Stephens-Howling (born April 26, 1987) is a former American football running back and kickoff returner.
-He was drafted by the Arizona Cardinals in the seventh round of the 2009 NFL Draft.
-He played college football at Pittsburgh.
+LaRod Stephens-Howling (born April 26, 1987) is an American former professional football player who was a running back and kick returner in the National Football League (NFL).
+He was selected by the Arizona Cardinals in the seventh round of the 2009 NFL draft.
+He played college football for the Pittsburgh Panthers.
 He was also a member of the Pittsburgh Steelers.
-Stephens-Howling now serves as the running backs coach for Robert Morris Colonials football.

-Early years
+Early life

 Stephens-Howling is a native of Johnstown, Pennsylvania.
 He attended Greater Johnstown High School, where he competed in football, baseball, wrestling, and track.

 College career

-Stephens-Howling played college football for the University of Pittsburgh Panthers.
+Stephens-Howling played college football for the Pittsburgh Panthers.
 He was the starter for the Panthers before being replaced by future NFL Pro Bowl running back LeSean McCoy in 2007.

 Professional career

 Arizona Cardinals

-Stephens-Howling was drafted by the Arizona Cardinals in the seventh round of the 2009 NFL Draft with the 240th overall pick.
+Stephens-Howling was selected by the Arizona Cardinals in the seventh round of the 2009 NFL draft with the 240th overall pick.
 In addition to playing running back, Stephens-Howling returned kickoffs for the team.
 On November 1, 2009, Stephens-Howling recorded his first NFL touchdown on a 14-yard reception from quarterback Kurt Warner against the Carolina Panthers.
-On November 29, 2009, Stephens-Howling returned a Rob Bironas kickoff 99 yards for a touchdown against the Tennessee Titans.
+On November 29, 2009, Stephens-Howling returned a kickoff 99 yards for a touchdown against the Tennessee Titans.
 On September 26, 2010, Stephens-Howling returned the opening kickoff 102 yards for a touchdown against the Oakland Raiders.
 On October 31, 2010, he scored his first rushing touchdown after bouncing out near the sidelines and running 30 yards against the Tampa Bay Buccaneers.
 On December 4, 2011, Stephens-Howling scored the game-winning touchdown in overtime against the Dallas Cowboys on a 52-yard reception from Kevin Kolb.
 He became a restricted free agent following the 2011 season, but was re-signed by the Cardinals on April 16, 2012.